ohonesix/XRPL-Discord-Bot/README.md

 # Naming

 Trying to stick to https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines as long as it makes sense for naming.
-Although rule 2 is to be ignored IInterface names are preferred.
+Although rule 2 is to be ignored as IInterface names are preferred.